build-on-aws/content/livestreams/build-on-answered/2023-07-19/index.md

 ![Streaming session with Julie, Chris, and Cobus, with a shared browser tab showing a Stack Overflow question](images/boa-ep09.png)

-Join us for Episode 9 of Build On Answered, the [Twitch](https://twitch.tv/aws) show where expert hosts review top viewed questions from the [AWS Stack Overflow Collective](https://stackoverflow.com/collectives/aws) live on air!
+Join us for Episode 9: All About Boto3, Auto Scaling, and Chaos Engineering of Build On Answered, the [Twitch](https://twitch.tv/aws) show where expert hosts review top viewed questions from the [AWS Stack Overflow Collective](https://stackoverflow.com/collectives/aws) live on air!

 https://www.twitch.tv/videos/1876114874